Euchigere/video-rental/README.md

 # Video Rental App

 ## Getting Started
-This application runs on Java 11
+You need Java 11 to run this application

 To start app run the following command `./gradlew bootrun`